 North Dakota | Live, but not legal | The legislature has debated sports betting legalization for years, but has not authorized it.
 Two tribes in the state opened sportsbooks on their land without approval, operating in a legal gray area. | Retail only |

-Ohio | Legal, not yet live | Sports betting is finally legal in Ohio.
-Sportsbooks will launch sometime in 2022. | Both |
+Ohio | Legal | Sports betting is finally legal in Ohio.
+Sportsbooks, online and in-person, began accepting wagers at midnight on January 1, 2023. | Both |

 Oregon | Legal | The first retail sportsbook opened in August 2019.
 Online wagering began shortly after in October, run by the Oregon Lottery. | Both |